-25 Note that this convention (Hansen et al., 1984) is widely applied in the literature on terrestrial biogeochemical feedbacks.
-However, an alternative convention exists in which the quantity defined in equation (5) is called the gain, while the quantity we call gain is called the feedback factor (see e.g. Roe, 2009).
+Note that this convention (Hansen et al., 1984) is widely applied in the literature on terrestrial biogeochemical feedbacks.
+However, an alternative convention exists in which the quantity defined in Eq.
+(5) is called the gain, while the quantity we call gain is called the feedback factor (see, e.g., Roe, 2009).

-The equilibrium sensitivity of atmospheric CO_2 to a change in the biomass burning flux was estimated using a box model, with parameters derived from either present-day or palaeo-relationships.
+The equilibrium sensitivity of atmospheric CO_2 concentration to a change in the biomass burning flux was estimated using a box model, with parameters derived from either present-day or palaeo-relationships.
 The principle is that an increased rate of removal of land carbon due to fire results in a reduced steady-state carbon storage and a correspondingly increased atmospheric CO_2 content.
-The increase in atmospheric CO_2 concentration is given to a good approximation by:

-$\Delta C \approx (W/\text{NPP}) \Delta F{b} \text{ AF}/2.12$ where ΔC is the increase in atmospheric CO2 (ppm), W is total land ecosystem carbon storage (Pg C), NPP is total land net

-- 5 primary production (Pg C a-1), ΔF_b is the increase in biomass burning carbon flux (Pg C a-1), AF is the airborne fraction (the fraction of emitted CO2 remaining in the atmosphere), and the factor 2.12 converts Pg C to ppm (http://cdiac.ornl.gov/pns/convert.html; Ciais et al., 2014).
+The change in atmospheric CO_2 concentration is given to a good approximation by where ΔC is the change in atmospheric CO2 concentration (ppm), W is total land ecosystem carbon storage (Pg C), NPP is total land net primary production (Pg C a-1), ΔF_b is the change in biomass burning carbon flux (Pg C a-1), AF is the airborne fraction (the fraction of emitted CO2 remaining in the atmosphere), and the factor 2.12 converts Pg C to ppm (http://cdiac.ornl.gov/pns/convert.html, last access: 16 February 2018; Ciais et al., 2014).
+(The full derivation of Eq.
+(6) is given in the Appendix.)
 For the satellite era, we related ΔF_b (Pg C a-1) statistically to temperature data.
-For the pre-industrial era, we related normalized anomalies (dimensionless) statistically to temperature data and multiplied by an estimate of the long-term mean F_b for the period up to 1600 CE (3.87 Pg C a-1).
-This estimate was - 10 based on the calibration of the methane isotope record by Sapart et al. (2012), as follows: we multiplied the contemporary flux of 2.02 Pg C a^{-1} (the average of five satellite-based estimates from Shi et al., 2015) by the ratio of the global biomassburning CH4 flux inferred for 1-1600 CE (27.4 Tg CH4 a^{-1}) to the same flux inferred from GFED4s (14.3 Tg CH4 a^{-1}).
-Since feedback strength is related to timescale (Roe, 2009), we assumed an AF appropriate to the centennial time scale (Joos et al., 2013), and standard values for global net primary production and total carbon storage in vegetation, litter and non-permafrost - 15 soils.
-The derivation of equation (6), and details of calculations including the uncertainty propagation, are provided in the Appendix.
+For the pre-industrial era, we related normalized charcoal anomalies (dimensionless) statistically to temperature data and multiplied them by an estimate of the long-term mean $F{\rm b}$ for the period up to 1600 CE (3.87 Pg C a-1).
+This estimate was based on the calibration of the methane isotope record by Sapart et al. (2012), as follows: we multiplied the contemporary flux of 2.02 Pg C a^{-1} (the average of five satellite-based estimates from Shi et al., 2015) by the ratio of the global biomass burning CH4 flux inferred for 1-1600 CE (27.4 Tg CH4 a^{-1}) to the same flux inferred from GFED4s (14.3 Tg CH4 a^{-1}).
+Since feedback strength is related to timescale (Roe, 2009), we assumed an AF appropriate to the centennial timescale (Joos et al., 2013), and standard values for global net primary production and total carbon storage in vegetation, litter, and non-permafrost soils.
+The derivation of Eq.
+(6), and details of calculations including the uncertainty propagation, are provided in the Appendix.